 In 2016, Inclusive Boards joined efforts to make charities more accountable by turning the spotlight on diversity and publishing 'Charities: Inclusive Governance', the first in a series of comprehensive reports looking at diversity and inclusion within governance in the third sector.
-Over half of the top-500 largest charities we surveyed had 'allwhite boards' with an overall 6.3% representation of ethnic minorities at trustee level.
-The report featured in the Third Sector, Civil Society, The HR Director, and its findings were published in 'The Charity Trustee's Handbook' by the Director of Social Change.

-This year's report beyond goes examining diversity at trustee level as it also looks at senior leadership teams.
+Over half of the top-500 largest charities we surveyed had 'all-white boards' with an overall 6.3% representation of ethnic minorities at trustee level.
+The report featured in the year's report beyond goes examining diversity at trustee level as it also looks at senior leadership teams.
 In addition, it seeks to understand the issues surrounding diversity by gaining direct insight from top C-level executives working within the sector.
 There is a clear case for going further than previously in the current climate.
 The government has committed to addressing ethnic disparities in public services following the publication of the findings of the Race Disparity Audit (results available via Ethnicity Facts and Figures).
 Businesses such as EY and Lloyds Bank are following suit, publicly committing to action to improve diversity through pay reporting and targets for senior leadership.